NEONScience/AOP-EMIT/README.md

 The area of interest is the NEON Soaproot Saddle Site [(SOAP)](https://www.neonscience.org/field-sites/soap) in the Sierra National Forest in California which contains a mixed conifer forest and was partially burned by the [Creek fire](https://www.fire.ca.gov/incidents/2020/9/4/creek-fire) in 2020.
 Within the SOAP site, two 1 km by 1 km tiles are focused on: one that was burned by the Creek fire and one that was unburned.
 Areas that burned and those that remained unburned will potentially show the impact of mortality using high resolution NEON data, which is crucial for understanding post-fire recovery, carbon dynamics and forest hydrology.
 Canopy Water Content (CWC) is an indicator of tree health and measures the total amount of liquid water in canopy leaves<sup>4</sup>.
 Measurements of CWC vary based on tree species and can be used to predict mortality. <sup>5</sup> In addition, using EMIT data at a larger scale can show broad patterns of vegetation stress.
 Ultimately, we will be using the work in this repository to create a tutorial for combining both datasets for a more robust analysis of surface reflectance and forest health.

 ## Datasets and Requirements:
 The following are required.
 All software or accounts are free.
-Data can be downloaded via scripts.
+Data can be downloaded via instructions in the tutorial notebooks and in the data release below.
 1. Earthdata Login account
 * Create an Earthdata Login account (if you don't already have one) at [https://urs.earthdata.nasa.gov/users/new](https://urs.earthdata.nasa.gov/users/new)